BlockScope/blockscope/www-hakyll/posts/2020-03-22-propagating-crop-models.md

 model.
 What about whole models?
 Zoomed out enough, will they look logically similar?
 What's out there and how do they compare?

+# AgMIP

+    Agricultural Model Intercomparison and Improvement Project

+This is for comparing models, sharing data and converting between data formats.

 # APSIM

-> Agricultural Systems Modelling and Simulation
+    Agricultural Systems Modelling and Simulation

 A [custom
 license](https://github.com/APSIMInitiative/ApsimX/blob/master/LICENSE.md) is